-There are many types of outlets; some are creative, others physical, others are intellectual.
+There are many types of outlets; some are creative, others physical, and others are intellectual.
 Basically, there are as many kinds of outlets as engaging, challenging activities you can think up!
-So, put on your dancing shoes, dust off that journal, or pull on those gardening gloves, and let’s get relaxing!
-For more on the importance of outlets, contact Caree Brown to discuss your options for counselling in Walnut Creek.
+So, put on your dancing shoes, dust off that journal, or pull on those gardening gloves, and let’s get relaxed!
+For more on the importance of outlets, contact Caree Brown to discuss your options for counseling .

 Studies show that people who indulge their creative interests experience fewer negative emotions and more positive ones, feel less depressed, and even experience lower rates of anxiety and stress.
 Creativity makes you happier.